usnistgov/teqp/dev/docker/boost_bcp_docker/README.md

 To run: ``docker-compose up --build``

-The output will be a ``.tar.gz`` file in this folder with the bits and pieces needed to include.
+The output will be a ``.tar.xz`` file in this folder with the bits and pieces needed to include.